Saudi team ready to treat conjoined Yemeni twins

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RIYADH: A Saudi medical team has offered to treat Yemeni conjoined twins following a plea from doctors in Yemen’s blockaded rebel-held capital for the newborns to receive specialist care abroad.
 Abdelkhaleq and Abdelkarim were born outside Sanaa around 10 days ago and share a kidney and a pair of legs but have separate hearts and lungs.
-The head of paediatrics at Sanaa’s Al-Thawra hospital, Dr Faisal al-Babili, said his department lacked the facilities to treat or separate the newborns and appealed on Wednesday for help from abroad.
-Late on Wednesday, the head of Saudi Arabia’s King Salman Aid and Relief Centre, Abdullah al-Rabeeah, said he had a team that was prepared to treat them.
+The head of paediatrics at Sanaa´s Al-Thawra hospital, Dr Faisal al-Babili, said his department lacked the facilities to treat or separate the newborns and appealed on Wednesday for help from abroad.

-RIYADH: A Saudi medical team has offered to treat Yemeni conjoined twins following a plea from doctors in Yemen’s blockaded rebel-held capital for the newborns to receive specialist care abroad.
+Rabeeah said the team would study the possibility of separating them.
+Rebel-held areas of Yemen have been under blockade by a Saudi-led military coalition since it intervened in support of the beleaguered government in March 2015.
+Health services have collapsed as the conflict has ground on and most hospitals are not equipped to provide specialist treatment for rare conditions.
+Bringing patients out for treatment poses enormous logistical challenges.

 Abdelkhaleq and Abdelkarim were born outside Sanaa around 10 days ago and share a kidney and a pair of legs but have separate hearts and lungs.
-The head of paediatrics at Sanaa’s Al-Thawra hospital, Dr Faisal al-Babili, said his department lacked the facilities to treat or separate the newborns and appealed on Wednesday for help from abroad.
-Late on Wednesday, the head of Saudi Arabia’s King Salman Aid and Relief Centre, Abdullah al-Rabeeah, said he had a team that was prepared to treat them.
+The head of paediatrics at Sanaa´s Al-Thawra hospital, Dr Faisal al-Babili, said his department lacked the facilities to treat or separate the newborns and appealed on Wednesday for help from abroad.

+Rabeeah said the team would study the possibility of separating them.
+Rebel-held areas of Yemen have been under blockade by a Saudi-led military coalition since it intervened in support of the beleaguered government in March 2015.
+Health services have collapsed as the conflict has ground on and most hospitals are not equipped to provide specialist treatment for rare conditions.
+Bringing patients out for treatment poses enormous logistical challenges.